 Molly and Luanne at Clean Food Dirty Girl recently revamped their website.
 They had wanted to use a customized version of Parallax Pro, but ended up adding an email signup form, latest blog posts, testimonials and even removed the parallax feature.
 They even got a new logo and professional photos taken.

 Although you can see that the result is inspired a lot by Parallax Pro’s design, the site and theme is quite different.
 The cost of a project like this would far exceed an ordinary customization package and is closer to a fully custom website solution.
 Theme customization is more flexible but can add up in cost too, so keep additional modifications to a minimum if you are on a budget.

 I hope I’ve managed to explain the differences between website setup and website customization packages.
 If you have decided on the best option for you, please let us know in the comments and how you arrived at that decision.
 I’m sure others would find your reasons helpful as they figure out the best options for themselves.

 Now that you understand the options, I’d like to invite you to explore ClickWP’s own website setup package.
 Our ClickStart package includes website setup, basic design customizations and essential optimizations like social sharing buttons and a

-firstname.lastname@example.org email address for only $299.
+[email protected] email address from only $200.
 Learn more about ClickStart or get in touch if you have questions.